Hiking

 Elevation Change: 500 ft/152 m

 The trailhead is a 7.5 mile drive from the visitor center and is behind a locked gate.
-Please visit the visitor center to acquire the gate code to access the trail.
+Please visit the visitor center to get the gate code, as well as printed information about the battle.
 Winding through a forested area, this trail gives you a detailed look into the Civil War in New Mexico.
 As you walk around the trail, you will see wayside signs about the battle.
-Additional trail markers are along the trail that correspond with a trail guide.
-Trail guides are available for purchase at the visitor center.
+Some information is also available in the NPS App.
+Dogs are allowed on leash.

 South Pasture Loop Trail